 To provide a new or extend existing platform for research and development (R&D) by concerned experts in their respective fields of specialization, foster development of ICT research and development centers of excellence as virtual or physical centers of sustained distinction in research in key areas that have the potential to increase respective country's capacity in highly qualified human resources.

-Provide capacity building for end users in order to give them tools to use ICTs to learn, work, and communicate.
+Provide capacity building for end users in order to give them tools to use ICTs to learn, work, and communicate in diverse interaction abilities.

 Promote information and best practice sharing through engaging in multi-stakeholder forums and cooperative initiatives.